 Parentheses make long formulas easier to read and ensure that Research Insight performs the calculation in the appropriate order.
-The part of a formula enclosed in parentheses is always calculated first.
+The part of a formula enclosed in parentheses is always performed first.
 If the parentheses contain other parentheses, the innermost set is calculated first.

-How to build it: NI/((AT+AT[-1])/2)

-What it does: Calculates net income divided by the average total assets for the

-current and previous year.
+NI/((AT+AT[-1])/2) Calculates net income divided by the average total assets for the current and previous year.